microsoft/Windows-classic-samples/Samples/CredentialProvider/README.md

 This sample implements a simple v2 credential provider.
 A credential provider allows a 3rd party to provide an alternate way of logging on.
 For example, a fingerprint solution vendor would write a credential provider to interact with the user and send the appropriate credentials to the system for authentication.
-Questions should be sent to credprov@microsoft.com.

 This sample implements a simplified credential provider that is based on the password credential provider that ships with Windows.
 When run, the credential provider